mspncp/gosu-wiki/Compiling-in-Windows-using-MinGW.md

 In this tutorial we will compile Gosu using MinGW, the set of open source GNU compilers for Windows.
 There are a few steps involved and it's still a work-in-progress, so feedback is greatly appreciated.

 ## Installing MinGW
 The first step is downloading and installing MinGW.
-The best way of doing this is using the new [Automated MinGW Installer](http://sourceforge.net/projects/mingw/files/Automated%20MinGW%20Installer/).
+The best way of doing this is using the latest version [MinGW Installer executable](http://sourceforge.net/projects/mingw/files/).

 Once you've installed MinGW, you should add the `bin` folder within MinGW to the Windows `PATH`.